A greedy approach for increased vehicle utilization in ridesharing networks: Problem formulation

 \textbf{EXAMPLE 1 :} Consider the road network shown in Figure \ref{fig:road}.
-The nodes represent grid cells and the edge weights represent the distance between different grid cells.
-A vehicle is at node $g_1$ and is currently servicing a passenger whose destination is $g_4$.
+The nodes represent grid cells and the edge weights represent the distance between the center points of different grid cells.
+A vehicle is at node $g_1$ and is currently servicing a passenger $o$ whose source ($o_s$) and destination ($o_d$) are $g_1$ and $g_4$ respectively.
 The current order set $\mathbb{O}$ of the vehicle is $\mathbb{O}=\{o\}$ where $o=<g_1,g_4,o^t>$.
-Meanwhile, the request for $2$ orders arrives while the vehicle is in transit and has not yet reached their starting point. $o_1$ arrives at $g_6$ and wants to go to $g_4$ and $o_2$ arrives at $g_7$ and wants to travel to $g_4$.
+Meanwhile, the request for $2$ orders arrives while the vehicle is in transit and has not yet reached their starting point. $o_1$ arrives at $g_6$ ($o_{1s}$) and wants to go to $g_4$ $(o_{1d}$), $o_2$ arrives at $g_7$ ($o_{2s}$) and wants to travel to $g_4$ ($o_{2d}$).
 These orders are represented as $o_1 <g_6,g_4,o^t>$ and $o_2=<g_7,g_4,o^t>$ respectively.
 Assume the detour ratio is $1.5$.
-Then order $o_1$ can be served and the path followed by the vehicle when serving $o$ and $o_1$ is $P=\{g_1,g_5,g_6,g_4\}$ whose sub-paths are $P_1=\{g_6,g_4\}$ (which serves $o_1$) and the path $P$ itself (which serves $o$).
-The sub-path $P_1$ is the shortest path between $g_6$ and $g_4$ so it satisfies the detour ratio.
-For sub-path $P$, the distance travelled is $8$, and the distance of the shortest path between $g_1$ and $g_4$ is $6$.
-So the detour ratio is $\alpha=\frac{8}{6}=1.33$ which is less than the threshold value of $1.5$.
-Thus the order $o_1$ is accepted by the driver.
-For the order $o_2$ to be considered the path that needs to be followed is $\{g_1,g_5,g_6,g_7,g_8,g_4\}$.
-In this case, we need to consider $3$ sub-paths and ensure the detour ratio of any of the sub-paths is not violated.
-The first sub-path is $P_2=\{g_7,g_8,g_4\}$ and it is the shortest path between $g_7$ and $g_4$, so it satisfies the detour constraint.
-The second sub-path is of the order $o_2$ and it is $P_3=\{g_6,g_7,g_8,g_4\}$.
-The distance corresponding to this path is $6$ and the distance of the shortest path between $g_6$ and $g_4$ is $3$.
-The detour ratio of this sub-path is $\frac{6}{3}=2$ which is greater than $1.5$.
-Thus the detour constraint of the order already in the vehicle is violated if we take the new order.
-The order $o_2$ is thereby not accepted by the platform.
-Thus the order set $\mathbb{O}=\{o,o_1\}$
+In order to determine whether the order $o_1$ can be taken by the platform, we need to ensure the detour ratio of passenger $o$ who has to travel from $g_1$ to $g_4$ is not violated by taking the order $o_1$.
+If order $o_1$ is taken, the path followed by the vehicle will be $P=\{g_1,g_5,g_6,g_4\}$.
+We need to determine if the detour ratio of order $o$ gets violated through this modified path which incorporates $o_1$.
+The detour ratio of order $o$ is the ratio of the distance travelled in the current path $P$ (after incorporating order $o_1$) to the distance of the shortest path between the grid cells $g_1$ and $g_4$.
+The distance travelled with the modified path $P$ after incorporating $o_1$ is $8$ (sum of edge weights in the path $P$), and the distance of the shortest path between $g_1$ and $g_4$ is $6$ (through the path $\{g_1,g_2,g_3,g_4\}$).
+So the detour ratio of passenger $o$ is $\alpha=\frac{8}{6}=1.33$ which is less than the threshold value of $1.5$.
+Thus the order $o_1$ is accepted by the platform, as it does not violate the detour ratio of passenger $o$ which is already in the vehicle.
+The order set gets modified as $\mathbb{O}=\{o,o_1\}$.
+Similarly, to determine whether the order $o_2$ can be taken by the driver we check the detour constraints of both the ride-orders $o$ and $o_1$ in the vehicle.
+The path that would be followed by the driver if $o_2$ is taken is $\{g_1,g_5,g_6,g_7,g_8,g_4\}$.
+Let's first determine the detour ratio of $o_1$ and see if it gets violated by taking $o_2$.
+The path followed by ride-order $o_1$ if $o_2$ is taken will be $\{g_6,g_7,g_8,g_4\}$.
+The distance corresponding to this path is $6$ and the distance of the shortest path between $g_6$ and $g_4$ is $3$ (through path $\{g_6,g_4\})$.
+The detour ratio of ride-order $o_1$ is $\frac{6}{3}=2$ which is greater than the threshold of $1.5$.
+Thus the detour constraint of the order $o_1$ which is already in the vehicle is violated if we take the new order $o_2$.
+The order $o_2$ is thereby not accepted by the platform and the order set remains $\mathbb{O}=\{o,o_1\}$. \looseness=-1